shawntabrizi/substrate-collectables-workshop/steps/5/README.md

 ## Trait Implementations

-Imagine we had a trait `Hooks` we wanted to implement, we would also use the `Pallet` struct to to that:
+Imagine we had a trait `Hooks` we wanted to implement, we would also use the `Pallet` struct to do that:

 ```rust
 impl<T: Config> Hooks for Pallet<T> {